dynamsoft-docs/mobile-document-scanner-docs-js/guide/index.md

 ### Build from Source

-This method retrieves all **MDS** source files from its [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript), compiles them into a distributable package, and then runs a *ready-made* Hello World sample page included in the repository:
+This method retrieves all **MDS** source files from its [GitHub Repository](https://github.com/Dynamsoft/document-scanner-javascript), compiles them into a distributable package, and then runs a _ready-made_ Hello World sample page included in the repository:

 1. Download **MDS** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.

 2. Extract the contents of the archive, and open the extracted directory in a code editor.

 3. Set your [license key](#get-a-trial-license) in the Hello World sample:

     1. Open the Hello World sample at ([`/samples/hello-world.html`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/samples/hello-world.html)).

     2. Search for `"YOUR_LICENSE_KEY_HERE"`, then replace it with your actual license key.

-4. Install project dependencies
-    In the terminal, navigate to the project root directory and run:
+4. In the terminal, navigate to the project root directory and run the following to install project dependencies:

     ```shell
     npm install
     ```

-5. Build the project
-    After installing dependencies, build the project by running:
+5. After installing dependencies, build the project by running:

     ```shell
     npm run build
     ```

-6. Serve the project locally
-    Start the local server by running:
+6. Start the local server by running the following to serve the project locally:

     ```shell
       npm run serve
     ```

     Once the server is running, open the application in a browser using the address provided in the terminal output after running `npm run serve`.

     > [!TIP]
     > See the server configuration details in [`/dev-server/index.js`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/dev-server/index.js).

 <div class="multi-panel-end"></div>